actionschnitzel/PiGro-Aid-/README.md

 - If you have installed PiGro via Pi-Apps, you will automatically receive an update notification.
 - If you have installed PiGro via Package you can check for updates in the About TAB.

-#### Work on the next major update takes more time than expected.
--Many backend changes
--Comfortable and simpler UI
--More functions

-#### Hope in January '24 everything is done.
-As always, bug fixes & smaller patches for the latest version come as soon as possible.

 ---